-- If you haven’t figured this out at this point, coconut milk is my jam.
+- If you haven’t figured this out at this point, full-fat coconut milk is my jam.
 It makes this recipe creamy and a touch sweet.
 And it brings the soup some healthy fats that will keep you full.

 - And to top off the magic powers, the turmeric supplies curcumin, a serious inflammation and free-radical fighter.

 - Pour chicken broth, squash and cauliflower into the crockpot.

 - Add all the spices (cinnamon, nutmeg, garlic, turmeric, rosemary) and stir.

 - Turn crockpot on "low" setting and cook for about 3 hours, or until squash is softened.

 - Scoop in collagen peptides and stir to dissolve.